Chloeiii/Notebook/blockchain.md

 ----
 #### Distributed Ledger
 All of the entities which need access to that ledger will maintain their own copies of it.
-But we'll need to insure the consistancy of each ledger. in this case, all the nodes need to constantly communication with each other. -> a blockchain network.
--> need Ethereum Victual Machine
+And we'll need to insure the consistancy of each ledger. in this case, all the nodes need to constantly communication with each other. -> a blockchain network. -> need Ethereum Virtual Machine

-EMS is responsible for
+EMS(Ethereum Virtual Machine) is responsible for
 1. Exceting contract code
 2. Calculating transaction complexity
 3. verify transactions

 Each node has a key pair
-- private key: used to sign (encrypt)
+1. private key: used to sign (encrypt)
-- public key: used to verify (decrypt)
+2. public key: used to verify (decrypt)